 This is Salah’s own confession: Seven members of the Islamic State surrendered to him and his men in Albu Saif in February.
 Two were injured.
 “After we interrogated them, we took them here,” to the wadi, Salah says.
 “They are criminals of war, and we killed them.”

-Some were led to where we stood and executed by firing squad.
+Some were led to where we now stand and executed by firing squad.
 To end one of the wounded men’s suffering, the captain says, soldiers drove over him with a Humvee.
 Salah plays the video.
 It scans the wadi, capturing bodies in torsion, clothes dirtied by the earth and puddles into which they had recently fallen.
 “Captain Salah, we do not have any wounded and no captives,” a voice off-screen says.

 Salah swipes back to the photographs.
 One shows a fighter before he was executed, sitting in the back of a vehicle, his hands unbound.
 He appears to be talking calmly, even pleasantly, to the men who are about to kill him.
 This is how Salah knows the militants’ nationalities.